EPHESUS

 Ephesus had two gates at its entryway.
 The Lower Gate, which has a sizable parking area where all of the tour buses wait for the day trippers, is the one closest to Selçuk village.
 The Upper Gate is located along the road leading to the House of the Virgin Mary and does not have parking available.
 This gate still serves as the starting point for most organised bus excursions when visiting the site, despite the scarcity of parking spaces.
 The explanation is simple: from this entrance, it’s a short stroll down to the exit.

 To be honest, the climb isn’t that difficult if you choose to begin from the Lower Gate.
 You may have the advantage of having to cope with large groups of people crossing your path for a short while if you follow our advice and arrive early or late in the day.
 You can get out at either location, regardless of the path you choose.
-Taxis and horse-drawn carriages are ready to transport you back to the other end if you arrived by automobile.
+Taxis and horse-drawn carriages are ready to transport you back to the other end if you arrive by automobile.

 You might, of course, follow our example and return the same way you arrived.
 A second run would be more than welcome, there’s so much to take in!
-On a self-guided tour, be aware that if you’d want more background information, paid audio guides are available at both gates.
+On a self-guided tour, be aware that if you want more background information, paid audio guides are available at both gates.

 North Gate Entrance Lane